 Inquire about group discounts.
 Please note that discounts may not be combined.

 How many candidates are in each cohort?

 In order to provide the most customized experience and build a true community, each cohort is limited to 24 participants, with typically a 1:4 teacher to student ratio.

 Can you tell me more about the candidates?

 The program typically attracts an extremely global and diverse candidate pool.
-Historically, about 50% of the candidates are residents of the country where the program is held (US or Thailand).
+Historically, about 50% of the candidates are residents of the region where the program is held (US, Europe, Asia).
 The entire program is conducted in English.
 About 75% of the participants are currently senior leaders (director and up) looking to add coaching to their leadership skill-set; the remaining 25% are independent executive coaches or looking to transition into an independent coaching practice.
 Participants come from many industries and a variety of functional areas.